JuliaDiff/ChainRulesCore.jl/docs/src/videos.md

 This documentation is the continously updated canonical source.
 However, we have tried to note below each video notes on its correctness.

+The talks that follow are in reverse chronological order (i.e. most recent video is first).

 ## EuroAD 2021: ChainRules.jl: AD system agnostic rules for JuliaLang
 Presented by Lyndon White.